-Sleep hygiene is important for everyone, from childhood through adulthood.
+Sleep hygiene is very important for everyone, from childhood right through to adulthood.
 A good sleep hygiene routine promotes healthy sleep and daytime alertness.
 Good sleep hygiene practices can prevent the development of sleep problems and disorders.

-All children are likely to have brief periods of poor sleep after illness, during holidays and festivals like Christmas or during periods of particular stress such as exams or if somebody close to them is ill.
-After events such as these, a normal sleep pattern should be established again within a few days.
+All children are probably going to have brief times of poor rest after illness, during holidays and celebrations like Christmas or during periods of particular stress such as exams or if somebody close to them is ill.
+After events such as these, a normal sleep pattern should be established again inside a couple of days.

 Most parents have had a child who has slept poorly at one time or another.
-Not only does the child suffer, at school and in their behaviour, but also the whole family misses out on much-needed rest.
+Not only does this mean the child suffers, at school and in their behaviour, in addition the entire family misses out on much-needed rest.